Use custom models on HubAI

 The output of the finished conversion step:

-* a converted model available in HubAI
+* a converted model instance attached to the existing HubAI model entry

 * a copyable HubAI model reference that you can pass to generic-example